aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 ]]]]
 It should be noted that improvements to this program structure such as combining tasks or altering priorities and frequencies have been discussed.
 However, with the expedited timeline of this project, we have attempted to optimize Romi on Track Speed and Reliability.
 Improvements to Microcontroller efficiency or negligible improvements on track speed a program restructure may have are deemed out of our scope.

+## Classes

+*Bump

+*Motor

+*Encoder

+*IMUDriver

+## Tasks

+* UITask.py
+This task is responsibe for handling all REPL input for the romi as well as initializing the UART protocol for the HC-05 Bluetooth module.
+In our final implementation of our obstacle course

+* MotorTask.py

+* IRTask.py

+* BrainsTask.py
+This task is responsible for handling all of the important track logic as well as switching between driving modes.

+* IMUTask.py

+## Conclusion

+While we are satisfied with the Romi's performance on the track, we

 ## Video Demonstration